Skip to main content

 • FAQs Last Updated:

 It is important to note that regardless of the form (electronic or manual) of any RFQ or solicitation response, all orders received or originated as the result of such RFQ or solicitation process must be reported as set forth in the CAT Reporting Technical Specifications for Industry Members.
-For equities, both manual and electronic orders must be reported starting in Phase 2a.
-For options, simple, electronic orders must be reported starting in Phase 2b and all other orders, including manual, complex and paired orders, are reportable starting in Phase 2d.

 Example 1: